 This course is a comprehensive exposure to essential Latin American cultural issues and patterns as they have developed historically.
 It will study how these issues manifest through representative works of literature as well as popular and highbrow cultural media such as music and film.
 The course will also provide a unique opportunity to produce in-depth cultural and literary analysis via oral discussion and written essays.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a Bachelor of Arts in Art, check out the Academic Catalog:
+To view the complete list of courses you'll take while pursuing a Minor in Modern Languages, check out the Academic Catalog:

 Whether you're still in high school or are transferring from another college, we offer full- and part-time opportunities for undergraduates from inside the U.S. and abroad.
 The admission process can begin as early as the end of your high school junior year.